semisquircle/lil-car/README.md

 # Lil' Car
-A mock car widget for Dashboard on old MacOS versions.
+A mock car widget for Dashboard on old macOS versions.
 This is a general repository for the widget featured in my [YouTube video](https://duckduckgo.com).

 ## Versions